Italy’s Day of the Dead

 Contrasting Memories of the Day of the Dead

 In the following tongue in cheek tribute to the Day of the Dead, the Italian comedian “Totò” tells the story of a dispute between the ghosts of a rich man and a poor man.
 Totò is visiting the dead on the appointed day, but forgets to leave before the gates are shut in the evening.
 He then witnesses an argument between the two ghosts.
 The rich man complains that the poor man’s relatives have placed his humble receptacle right next to the rich man’s magnificent resting place.
-The poor man, at first apologetic, eventually assures the rich man that death is a great leveller and status is a thing for the living, not the dead.
+The poor man, is at first apologetic, but eventually losing patience, he assures the rich man that death is a great leveller and status is a thing for the living, not the dead.

 Images